 By now hopefully you all know CLOTH masks do not filter anything … ALL of them offer NO FILTERING whatsoever.
 As you exhale you are ridding your lungs of contaminants and carbon dioxide.
 Cloth masks trap this carbon dioxide the best.
 It actually risks health.
 The moisture caught in these masks can become mildew ridden over night.
 Dry coughing, enhanced allergies, sore throat are all symptoms of a micro-mold in your mask.

 OSHA guidelines already state that cloth masks are ineffective filters against airborne particles.
 They are worn to protect other people from risk of infection via respiratory droplets.
 People wearing them are in little to no danger of breathing in unhealthy amounts of carbon dioxide.
-The post points out the danger of dirty masks, which is why both OSHA and CDC recommend washing cloth masks after use.
+The posts point out the danger of dirty masks, which is why both OSHA and CDC recommend washing cloth masks after use.

 OSHA also “generally recommends that employers encourage workers to wear face coverings at work,” contradicting the argument of this entire post.

-In sum, the varied claims in this viral post (with their dubious origins) for the most part misrepresented information provided by OSHA.
+In sum, the varied claims in these viral posts (with their dubious origins) for the most part misrepresented information provided by OSHA and the CDC.
 Scientific wisdom argues that wearing a mask is more effective than doing nothing, and, combined with social distancing and other safety measures, offers protection not only to the wearer but to others.
-Given this post’s combination of only a few correct facts and largely incorrect conclusions, we rate its various claims as “Mostly False.”
+Given these posts’ combination of only a few correct facts and largely incorrect conclusions, we rate their various claims as “Mostly False.”